hm-lang/core/proposals/README.md

 modifications to a writeable argument variable inside the function block persist in the outer scope.
 Note that pass-by-constant-reference arguments are the default, so `fn(Int): null` is the same as `fn(Int: int): null`.
+TODO: maybe autogenerate a `fn(Int.): null` function for default arguments.

+When passing by reference for `:` and `;` variables, we cannot automatically cast to the correct type.
+Two exceptions: (1) if the variable is a temporary we can cast like this, e.g., `MyValue: 123` can be used for a `MyValue: u8` argument, and (2) child types are allowed to be passed by reference when the function asks for a parent type.

 Note that return types are never references, so one secondary difference between `fn(Int.) := ++Int` and `fn(Int;) := ++Int` is that a copy/temporary is required